Iceland hot dog

 Before diving into the details of everywhere we ate, here’s a quick look at what you can expect from the Icelandic food scene:

-- Grocery stores can be your best friend: if you are road-tripping or trying to save, stop at grocery stores like Kronan.
+• Grocery stores are your best friend: if you are road-tripping or trying to save, stop at grocery stores like Kronan.
 You can stock up on snacks, water and even breakfast items to save some money.

 What We Ate in Iceland: A Day-by-Day Breakdown